 PureAire's oxygen monitor may be used as a control system.
-When used to regulate oxygen levels the need of a dead band, "hysteresis" may be required for the alarm relays.
-This menu will permit the setting of the alarm hysteresis to a desired concentration of Oxygen.
+When used to regulate oxygen levels the need of a dead band, "hysterisis" may be required.
+This menu will permit the setting of the alarm hysterisis to a desired concentration of Oxygen.
 When using hysteresis, the alarm set point now becomes an average alarm setting for an action to occur.
-When adding the hysteresis value to the alarm set point, this then defines the alarm and dead band for an action to occur.
+When adding the hysterisis value to the alarm set point, this then defines the alarm and dead band for an action to occur.

-For example, if you require a valve to close at 14.9% oxygen level and to reopen again at 15.5% oxygen level, you would set the Alarm Threshold at 15.2% and set the hystersis value at 0.3%.
+For example, if you require a valve to close at 14.9% oxygen level and to reopen again at 15.5% oxygen level, you will set the Alarm Threshold at 15.2% and set the hystersis value at 0.3%.

-Average Alarm set point = 15.2% - Hysteresis 0.3% = 14.9%, Valve Off Average Alarm set point = 15.2% + Hysteresis 0.3% = 15.5%, Valve On
+''' Average Alarm set point = 15.2% - Hysterisis 0.3% = 14.9%, Valve Off Average Alarm set point = 15.2% + Hysterisis 0.3% = 15.5%, Valve On '''

-To access this menu, push the joystick down to display the Set Alarm Hysteresis menu.
+To access this menu, push the joystick down to display the Set Alarm Hysterisis menu.
 This will scroll on the digital display.